 How does a ceramic trimmer capacitor work?

 Engineers and technicians typically use small screw drivers or specialized tools to adjust the capacitance of ceramic trimmer capacitors.
 Using these, they rotate a screw mechanism or movable plate within the capacitor, which changes the overlap area or distance between the plates.
-Typical capacitance values for these trimmer capacitors range from a few pF to several hundred pF.

 Applications of ceramic trimmer capacitors